 I would video on my phone and then send it to my computer so I could edit it.
 I would then have to post it on the internet and use up all the hard drive on my computer.
 It was a nightmare.
 Way too complicated!

-But over the years of creating many online video tutorials, I’ve now simplified that process and I want to share it with you!
+But over the years of creating many online video tutorials, I’ve now simplified that process and I’ve created a FREE Tech Guide.

 Myth 4: Creating a Craft Tutorial Takes Too Much Time